 Investment Valuation and Income Recognition-The Plan's investments are held in the United Air Lines, Inc. 401(k) Plans Master Trust (the "Trust"), which was established for the investment of assets of the Plan and several other plans sponsored by United and administered by the Trustee.
-The investments of the Trust are reported at fair value (See Note 9 "Fair Value Measurements").
+The investments of the Trust are reported at fair value (See Note 9 "Fair Value Measurements") except for participant loans as described below.
 The fair value of a financial instrument is the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (the exit price).

 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
-Dividends are recorded on the exdividend date.
+Dividends are recorded on the ex-dividend date.